Pop star Shakira reaches a deal with Spanish prosecutors on the first day of tax fraud trial

 Her troubles with Spain’s tax office are not over, though.

-In a separate investigation, Spanish state prosecutors charged Shakira in September with alleged evasion of 6.7 million euros in tax on her 2018 income.
-They accused her of using an offshore company based in a tax haven to avoid paying the tax.
+In a separate investigation, Spanish state prosecutors charged Shakira in September with alleged evasion of 6.7 million euros in taxes on her 2018 income.
+They accused her of using an offshore company based in a tax haven to avoid paying the taxes.

 Spain has cracked down on soccer stars such as Lionel Messi and Cristiano Ronaldo over the past decade for not paying their full taxes.
 The former Barcelona and Real Madrid stars were found guilty of evasion but both avoided prison time after their sentences were suspended.